1hoppy1/campground-finder/README.md

 USER STORY:

 As a user, I want an application to be able to search for existing campgrounds.
-I want to be able to search and state in the United States as well as any province in Canada (just in case I want to camp anywhere in canada...).
-Given my input, I am shown existing campgrounds.
+So that I will be able to search any state in the United States as well as any province in Canada (just in case I want to camp anywhere in canada...).
+Given my input, I want to see existing campgrounds.
 I also want to be able to see current weather in the area of each campground to better influence my decision on a campground.

 MOTIVATION FOR DEVELOPMENT: